Seven Grand Initiatives

 To Date: 789 Projects

 Women in the Military

 Help GFWC reach its goal of doing 1,000 projects serving women in the military and those who have retired year-round, but especially on Veterans Day.
 Organize a clothing drive for donations of ball gowns and other formal attire for women living on military bases.
 Also, military hospitals always seek already assembled “mommy bag” donations for new mothers: lotion, bath gel, nail polish, stationary, candy, etc.

 The Million Dollar Club

-The Million Dollar Club is a group of 1,000 clubwomen, clubs, districts, states, and Regions donating $1,000 each during the 2018-2020 Administration to maintain GFWC’s Headquarters.
+The Million Dollar Club is a group of 1,000 clubwomen, clubs, districts, State Federations, and Regions donating $1,000 each during the 2018–2020 Administration to maintain GFWC’s Headquarters.
 Help GFWC share its historic D.C. home with clubwomen, historical researchers, members, and future generations by joining the Million Dollar Club.
+Forms to contribute can be found at www.gfwc.org.
 Million Dollar Club donations must be received between June 26, 2018 and June 30, 2020.

 Legislative Action Center

 Having GFWC’s collective voice heard by members of Congress is essential and the Legislative Action Center holds many of the answers.
 That’s why this Initiative aims for more GFWC members to sign up for the Legislative Action Center by June 2020.
 If you haven’t already signed up, visit the Legislative Action Center and sign-up now!

 Since many of us are restricted from going outside except for food or medicine because of COVID-19, celebrate Arbor Day by donating a tree through the Arbor Day Foundation.
 Or, have your club send a check for a tree to your town, saying that when all is well your club will plant a tree purchased by this check in front of a certain building (or place) for the community to enjoy.
 You may count these trees in your total of trees planted.